quentin-st/Simple-Backup-Script/README.md

 ### Targets
 Each backup profile will then be sent/copied to every target configured.
 A target can either be one of the following:

+> Note: setting `days_to_keep` to `-1` will disable backups rotation.

+> **Important note**: the `"dir"` directory must only contain backups from this instance.
+Any other file could be deleted during backups rotation.

+Once done, run the `./backup.py --test-config` command to check if everything's OK.

 #### Remote (SFTP)
 ```json
 {